Nutrition in Aging

 - Social history (DiMaria-Ghalili, 2014)

-- Drug–nutrient interactions: Drugs can modify the nutrient needs and metabolism of older people.
-Restrictive diets, malnutrition, changes in eating patterns, alcoholism, and chronic disease with long-term drug treatment are some of the risk factors in older adults that place them at risk for drug–nutrient interactions (DiMaria-Ghalili, 2014)
+- Drug–nutrient interactions; drugs can modify the nutrient needs and metabolism of older people, and restrictive diets, malnutrition, changes in eating patterns, alcoholism, and chronic disease with long-term drug treatment are some of the risk factors in older adults that place them at risk for drug–nutrient interactions (DiMaria-Ghalili, 2014)

 - Functional limitations (DiMaria-Ghalili, 2014)